Divi5Lab

 5. Does anyone validate the file?
 This is the question almost nobody asks and the one that predicts whether your evening ends with a shipped page or a support thread.
 Our pipeline runs every layout through a deterministic validator against Divi 5's real module schema — same file, same verdict, every time — and files that fail never get published.
 If another source offers a comparable guarantee, take it seriously.

-The honest hybrid strategy
+The honest strategy

 The one-sentence version

-Free vs Premium Divi Layouts: What You Actually Get | Divi5Lab
+Free Divi 5 Layouts vs. Pro Plugins: What You Actually Get | Divi5Lab